-Black Tuesday is referred to the fourth day of the U.S. stock market crash in October 1929, which started on October 24th, the week before on a Thursday which is also known as Black Thursday.
+Black Tuesday refers to the fourth day of the U.S. stock market crash in October 1929, which started on October 24th, the week before on a Thursday which is also known as Black Thursday.

 The stock market crash in 1929 was the climax to the previous years of solid economic expansion in the United States.
 In the early 1920’s the U.S. economy was booming and peaked around August of 1929.

-The growth in the economy led to a strong surge in the stock markets fuelled by wild speculation which was met by a cataclysmic bust by October of 1929.
+The growth in the economy led to a strong surge in the stock markets fueled by wild speculation which was met by a cataclysmic bust by October of 1929.

 There were initial signs from the stock market already around early September but by October the market was in no mood for a recovery.
 What started off then was a wild ride in the stock markets, starting on October 24, also known as Black Thursday and ending on October 29, known as the Black Tuesday.